 "Couldn't, and wouldn't, leave you out of them,' Todd said, instantly.

+"It's just too bad we don't have horses strong enough for you to take part in the Hunt itself."

+"Zat is so,' Hrriss added, dropping his jaw in a broad grin.
+"You make even a Big Mamma Snake zink twice about attacking."
+"I will enjoy what is possible,' Eonneh said, with the usual equanimity of the male Gringg, "from the shuttle."

-"It's just too bad we don't have horses strong enough for you to take part in the Hunt itself." you'll be more than welcome, if only to keep our assorted offspring from haring away to find big snakes by themselves,' Todd added, with a laugh.
+"Well, then, Fate protect any snake that gets in your way.
+In any case, you'll be more than welcome, if only to keep our assorted offspring from haring away to find big snakes by themselves,' Todd added, with a laugh.
 "This is the time to see Rraladoon at its best, during New Home Week.
 Every Rraladoonan who can scrape up the fare from Earth or one of the colonies comes home.
 We'll introduce you to as many as you can tolerate meeting.